jsbien/djview-poliqarp_fork/README.md

 ## ABOUT THE FORK

-The primary purpose of the is to enable the discussions and creating a wiki.
+The primary purpose of the fork is to enable the discussions and creating a wiki.

 ## ABOUT DJVIEW4POLIQARP (TO BE UPDATED)